 - Get involved with local groups working for school lunch change.
 The Healthy School Food Coalition in the Urban Environmental Policy Institute at Occidental College helped write legislation to get soda and junk food vending machines out of LAUSD schools.

 - Partner with a local chef to teach cooking classes and food awareness to students.
 Chefs like Lisa Fontanesi of Kidding Around the Kitchen teaches at Glenfeliz Elementary, and Meg Taylor of Large Marge Sustainables teaches a class in “Easy and Rewarding Methods of Resilience: simple eating, cooking, how to barter, fun and food!” at Thomas Starr King Middle School in Silver Lake.
-First Lady Michelle Obama has recently advocated for more chef and school partnerships in her campaign targeting childhood obesity.
+First Lady Michelle Obama has recently advocated for more chefs and school partnerships in her campaign targeting childhood obesity.